Pk13055/imdb-movie-recommender/README.md

 - Login based enforcement for movie information and user related pages.
 - Internal likes are only counted when the user creates an account, and are registered using simple, intuitive sliders for each movie.
 - Given the scarcity of the data, every user has a `ratings` key that contains a list of the all the movies he has rated with their respective ratings.
 This can be used (supplemented by additional ratings and movie information) to personalize recommendations.
+- The application uses CSRF protection for added security against XSS attacks and stores password in a salted hash, ensuring security and integrity of the data.

 ## Analysis &amp; Data selection